SagarKAdhikari/drf-nested-relations/README.md

 * If the dictionary contains only `id` as key, the nested data will be deleted.

-There is no need to provide data which do not need to be updated or deleted.
+There is no need to provide nested data which do not need to be updated or deleted.

 # Installation